-Dr Qin has worked out a protocol to measure CLS of the budding yeast using conventional flow cytometer at the Fred Hutchinson Cancer Research Center in the summer of 2010 and at the Princeton University in the summer of 2011.
+PI Qin has established a protocol to measure CLS of the budding yeast using conventional flow cytometer at the Fred Hutchinson Cancer Research Center in the summer of 2010 and at the Princeton University in the summer of 2011.
 Briefly, aliquots of yeast cells in either depleted media or water are taken periodically, sonicated for 2 seconds, and are stained by propidium iodide (PrI).
 PrI is a fluorescent dye that enters cells with damaged membranes, and can be used as a marker for certain types of cell death [67, 80-82].
 PrI negative cells are considered viable cells, and PrI positive cells are considered dead (Figure 1).
 The fractions of live and dead cells are modeled by t-mixture models with Box-Cox transformation or log-transformation, and are estimated by expectation maximization procedure using the R package flowClust [83, 84].

 There are at least two major shortcomings of the PrI-based viability assay that can be greatly improved by the requested image flow cytometer.
 (1) PrI can stain nucleic DNA, mitochondrial DNA, and cytosolic RNA.
 These background signals vary substantially in ~70 yeast natural isolates that we measured.
 ImageStreamX can separate the more condensed nucleic DNA signals from the more diffused signals of mitochondria DNA or cytosolic RNA.
 (2) Some dead yeast cells are PrI-negative, presumably due to apoptotic degradation of nucleic DNAs.
 Identification of these dead cells from live cells can be improved by morphometric features.